The Many Uses of Dog Belly Bands

 When you have a male dog who is experiencing some kind of urinary incontinence, either from a physical impairment or behavioral issue, he doesn’t require a whole diaper.
 In these instances, a belly band, which is also known as a belly wrap or a male dog wrap, keeps the urine contained.
 Belly bands can also be used for marking, travel and more.

 Here we'll take a look at some of the most common uses for dog belly bands:

 House Training with Male Dog Belly Bands

 House training a new puppy can be frustrating.
 And the last thing you or your new best friend needs is a household that is on edge because your puppy is having accidents.
 He does not mean to have accidents.
 He really, really wants to make you happy, but his little bladder can’t help it.

-To avoid messes and unnecessary frustration, a belly band can be used.
+To avoid messes and unnecessary frustration, a belly band for male dogs can be used.
 This will prevent urine stains and odors from seeping into your carper and furniture.
 This is also important because once a stain occurs, and no matter how well you think you’ve cleaned it up, your dog will instinctively want to keep remarking that same spot.

 A couple of tips on housebreaking:

 - Be consistent – Take your dog out on regular intervals.
 If you’re gone all day and he does not have access to a fenced-in back yard, consider asking a neighbor or hiring a pet walker to relieve your pet in the afternoon while you and your family are away at school and work.